Devam-032/ros2_humble_odometry_and_control/README.md

 - Utilized URDF to define joint structures, linkages, and physical properties of the robot.
 - Verified the URDF design in simulation environments for functional testing.

+### Differential Drive Controller
+- Implemented the `diff_drive_controller` to enable precise control of the differential drive robot.
+- Configured the controller to interface seamlessly with the robot's hardware and ROS 2 topics.
+- Used the controller to translate velocity commands into wheel-specific control inputs.

 ## Practice Enhancements
 To further explore and solidify the concepts, additional practice scripts were developed: